moj-analytical-services/writing_functions_in_r/README.md

 ### Pass variables into the function as arguments

-While functions can access objects which haven’t been passed in as an argument, this is generally bad practice as it makes code much harder to understand and modify; and makes the function itself harder to reuse.
+While functions can access objects that haven’t been passed in as an argument, this is generally bad practice as it makes code much harder to understand and modify, and makes the function itself harder to reuse.

 ### Document your code